aleks-py/aleks-py.github.io/_pages/about.md

 &nbsp;
 <callout>
 Try it out yourself!
-Click through the text prompts that Google and Meta used to generate new, unseen videos using AI.
+Click through the text prompts that Google and Meta used to generate new, unseen videos using AI:
 </callout>
 <figure1>
   <iframe height="600px" width="840px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://video-gui.onrender.com/"></iframe>